Determinantal point process models and statistical inference : Extended version: Inference for stationary models

 Let $s(r;\theta)$, $r\ge0$, denote a functional summary statistic for which we have a closed form expression, where $\theta\in\Theta_{\hat\rho}$ and $\hat\rho=n/|S|$.
 In our examples, this will be either the pair correlation function $g$ or the $K$-function.
 Further, let $\hat s(r)$ be a non-parametric estimate of $s$ based on the data $\bx$.
 The MCE based on the functional summary statistic $s$ is the value of $\theta$ which minimizes

-where the limits of integration $r_l<r_u$ and the exponents $p>0$ and $q>0$ are user-specified parameters.
+where $r_l<r_u$, $p>0$, and $q>0$ are user-specified parameters.
 Following the recommendations in \cite{Diggle:03}, we let $q=1/2$, $p=2$, and $r_u$ be one quarter of the minimal side length of $S$.
 It is customary to use $r_l=0$ and we do this when the MCE is based on the $K$-function.
-However, when the MCE is based on $g$, we let $r_l$ be one percent of the minimal side length of $S$, since in our simulation experiments it turned out to be a better choice.
+However, when the MCE is based on $g$, we let $r_l$ be one percent of the minimal side length of $S$ to avoid numerical instabilities of the estimate of $g$ close to zero.
 To minimize $D(\theta)$ we use the same method as was used for maximizing $\ell_N(\theta)$ in Section~\ref{sec:likest}, which avoids the use of derivatives of $D(\theta)$.

 Finally, when several different models are fitted to the same dataset, the one with minimal value of $D(\theta)$ is preferred.